dacharyc/prfocus-website/content/en/docs/pull-requests/view-pr-details.md

 Each commit in the list of commits contains:

-- The GitHub user who made the commit
+- The GitHub user who made the commit (if the commit contains this information)
 - The date and time of the commit
 - A link to view the commit on GitHub
 - The commit message
+- A "New" label if you have not viewed PR details since this commit was added to PR Focus

 The list of commits displays in chronological reverse order, with the most recent commit at the top of the list.